 - First of all, make sure your invoice template is customized and ready to use.
 For example, you have replaced the default LOGO image and entered your own company information.
 For information about how to do this, please see Before Using Excel Invoice Manager.

-- Open file.
+- Open Packing Slip.xls file.

-- Unprotect the Customizing Invoice Template. worksheet by clicking Excel menu -> -> if you are running Excel 2000/XP/2003.
-If you are running Excel 2007/2010, see
+- Unprotect the Invoice worksheet by clicking Excel menu Tools -> Protection -> Unprotect sheet if you are running Excel 2000/XP/2003.
+If you are running Excel 2007/2010, see Customizing Invoice Template.

-- Replace the big title with , by entering the text " " in cell $N$3 if you are using the default template.
+- Replace the big title INVOICE with Packing Slip, by entering the text "Packing Slip" in cell $N$3 if you are using the default template.
 You can also customize the font, color, size of the title if needed, by using various tools provided by Excel.

 - Move your mouse to the border of the selected area.
 The mouse pointer is changed.
 See the figure below.

-- Select all cells in the section.
+- Select all cells in the Subtotal/Tax/Total section.
 Move the cells out of the invoice body by dragging and dropping, as detailed in the above steps.

-- Select the cell with the text " " in it; drag your mouse to include the other two empty cells next to it.
-Click the button (on the toolbar) twice.
-The first click unmerges the cells included in the text label cell; the second click merges all selected cells.
+- Select the cell with the text "Description" in it; drag your mouse to include the other two empty cells next to it.
+Click the Merge and Center button (on the Formatting toolbar) twice.
+The first click unmerges the cells included in the Description text label cell; the second click merges all selected cells.

 - Repeat step 14 for all other product description cells.
 When finished, you get the result as the following figure.

 - You may like to delete some buttons from the template.
 For example, usually you don't need the Save To DB and Payments buttons.
 To delete a button (or an image), click to select it, and then hit DEL key on your keyboard.

 Note: Please click the button or image control slowly.
 If you click a button twice quickly in design mode, Excel may think you are double-clicking a control, thus creates a macro automatically for you.
 If this happens, you can delete those macros by following Removing Auto-created Macros from Your Invoice Template.

-- Once you are satisfied with the result, hide gridlines and row/column headers by using the dialog box, as detailed in Step 6.
+- Once you are satisfied with the result, hide gridlines and row/column headers by using the Options dialog box, as detailed in Step 6.

-- Protect the Customizing Invoice Template. worksheet by clicking Excel menu -> -> if you are running Excel 2000-2003.
-If you are running Excel 2007/2010, please see
+- Protect the Invoice worksheet by clicking Excel menu Tools -> Protection -> Protect Sheet if you are running Excel 2000-2003.
+If you are running Excel 2007/2010, please see Customizing Invoice Template.

 Download the packing slip template created in this tutorial: